raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

 You need a title for the variable.
 To create a variable that contains a value specific to your chosen country, you also need to make sure that the variable is created for this sprite only.
-Even though the other sprites also have a variable titled `nonrenewable`{:class="block3variables"}, each variable holds a unique value related to its country.
+Even though the other sprites also have a variable titled `nonrenewable`{:class="block3variables"}, each variable holds a different value.
 The **3rd Country** nonrenewable variable will hold its own unique value for that resource related to your chosen country.

 --- task ---